CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ```sh
 git clone https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy.git
 ```
 Now, you will need open Unity Hub and simply create a new Unity project by adding VR-Caps-Unity.
 Then, simply open the Unity by clicking on the project you just added.
+Please note that we have tested the environment on Unity Version 2019.3.3f1.

 The opening scene Clinic Setup is our default scene.
 You can navigate other scenes by [Scenes](VR-Caps-Unity/Assets/Scenes).